liesnikov/extensible-elaborator/paper/main.md

 Additionally, there is a design choice to be made in the implementation of `Implicit A` and `deImp`.
-One option is to turn them into a constructor and a projection of a record type, the other is to make them computationally equivalent to `id`.
+One option is to turn them into a constructor and a projection of a record type, and the other is to make them computationally equivalent to `id`.
 In the former case, we need to manually unwrap them both in the pre-processor and during the constraint-solving, but since the head symbol is distinct we can guarantee that other solvers will not match on it, unless explicitly instructed to.
 In the latter case, one has to be cautious of the order in which the solvers are activated, particularly in the case of different search procedures, should they be implemented.
 However, in the example above it does not make a difference.